aquasecurity/tracee/Readme.md

 In order to compile the eBPF program, Tracee needs some of the Linux kernel headers.
 Depending on your Linux distribution, there may be different ways to obtain them.

+- On Docker for MAC follow the [following guidelines](docker-mac.md).
 - On Ubuntu/Debian/Arch/Manjaro install the `linux-headers` package.
 - On CentOS/Fedora install the `kernel-headers` and `kernel-devel` packages.